MateuszKubuszok/TaskStateFreeValidationWorkshop/README.md

 ### Validation exercise

-Files are in `validation` module inside `io.scalawave.workshop.validation` package.
+Files are in `validation` module inside `workshop.validation` package.

 You can validate your solutions by running: